Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Canary Litecoin ETF

-The first spot Litecoin ETF approved in the United States, listed on Nasdaq.
-Provides direct exposure to LTC through a regulated, custodied vehicle.
-Approved by the SEC following Litecoin’s commodity classification.
+The first spot Litecoin ETF approved in the United States.
+Listed on Nasdaq, providing direct LTC exposure through a regulated, physically backed vehicle.
+Approved by the SEC following Litecoin’s established commodity classification.
+The benchmark product for institutional LTC allocation.

 Nasdaq — USA